patricklafrance/wmfnext-shell/README.md

 ## 📄 Basic usage

 If you don't want to go through our guides, here's a minimal example of how to create a federated SPA using this shell.
-The example focuses solely on a remote module application and omits static module applications.
+The example focuses solely on a remote modules and omits static modules.

-To learn more about the built-in features/options of this shell and static module applications, refer to the [guides](#-guides) and the [API](#-api) section.
+To learn more about the built-in features/options of this shell and static modules, refer to the [guides](#-guides) and the [API](#-api) section.

 ### Host application